dede13210/Lab-SSTI/README.md

 # Lab-SSTI
-The aim of this project is to demonstrate an SSTI vulnerability.
+The aim of this project is to demonstrate a SSTI vulnerability.
 How its use and how to avoid it.

 Requirement:
 -you must have docker install and open on your machine.